 In a study published in the Journal of American Medical Association (JAMA) Internal Medicine, Australian researchers followed more than 200,000 adults over age 45 for more than six years.
-Those who did jogging, aerobics or competitive tennis with 30 percent of their weekly workouts being vigorous exercise had a mortality rate that was nine to 13 percent lower than those who did moderate exercise, like swimming, social tennis, or household chores.
+Those who did jogging, aerobics or competitive tennis with 30 percent of their weekly workouts being vigorous exercise had a mortality rate that was nine to 13 percent lower than those who did moderate exercise, like casual swimming, social tennis, or household chores.

 The lead author, Klaus Gebel from James Cook University’s Centre for Chronic Disease Prevention said, “The benefits of vigorous activity applied to men and women of all ages, and were independent of the total amount of time being active.”

 “The results indicate that whether or not you are obese, and whether or not you have heart disease or diabetes, if you can manage some vigorous activity it could offer other significant benefits of longevity.”

 Furthermore, studies have found that higher intensity workouts may blunt immunosenescence in older adults.
 In other words, you can boost your immune system and fight off diseases and viruses, such as Covid 19, more easily.
 More and more doctors and scientists are now saying that exercise may be the most important lifestyle intervention you can add.

 Once again, we’ve been led astray by faulty reporting.
 Remember when we were told we needed to do long, slower workouts to burn fat?
 Now we hear its interval training that does the trick.
 Sounds like spiking the heart rate up to lose weight might be right in light of this study.